-Assuming construction is accomplished as recommended herein, and for the foundation loads anticipated, we estimate total settlement of spread foundations of less than about 1 inch and differential settlement between two adjacent load-bearing components supported on competent soil of less than about 1⁄2 inch.
+Assuming construction is accomplished as recommended herein, and for the foundation loads anticipated, we estimate total settlement of spread foundations of less than about 1 inch and differential settlement between two adjacent load-bearing components supported on competent soil of less than about 1/2 inch.
 We anticipate that the majority of the estimated settlement will occur during construction, as loads are applied.

 Wind, earthquakes, and unbalanced earth loads will subject the proposed structure to lateral forces.
 Lateral forces on a structure will be resisted by a combination of sliding resistance of its base or footing on the underlying soil and passive earth pressure against the buried portions of the structure.
 For use in design, a coefficient of friction of 0.5 may be assumed along the interface between the base of the footing and subgrade soils.
 Passive earth pressure for buried portions of structures may be calculated using an equivalent fluid weight of 390 pounds per cubic foot (pcf), assuming footings are cast against dense, natural soils or engineered fill.
-The recommended coefficient of friction and passive earth pressure to soil should be neglected in passive pressure computations unless it is protected by pavement or slabs on grade.
+The recommended coefficient of friction and passive earth pressure values do not include a safety factor.
+The upper 12 inches of soil should be neglected in passive pressure computations unless it is protected by pavement or slabs on grade.